State orders Eversource to improve storm response in Ridgefield and Newtown

 “But for the grace of God no one lost their life in this storm, or as a result of emergency medical services not being able to get to them,” Ridgefield First Selectman Rudy Marconi said Friday.

 “But, believe me, we had close to if not 200 roads in Ridgefield that were blocked, and we needed help,” Marconi said.
-“And we got nothing for almost four days.”
+“And we got nothing for almost four days — a little over four days.”

-The state Public Utilities Regulatory Authority (PURA) issued orders Thursday requiring Eversource to improve communication with Ridgefield and Newtown, outling specific steps, according to Ridgefield’s Office of Emergency Management.
+The state Public Utilities Regulatory Authority (PURA) issued orders Thursday requiring Eversource to improve communication with officials in both towns, spelling out specific steps to be taken, according to Ridgefield’s Office of Emergency Management.

-“We need to keep this on the burner and keep it hot,” Marconi told fellow selectmen Wednesday night.
+“We need to keep this on the burner and keep it hot,” Ridgefield First Selectman Rudy Marconi told fellow selectmen Wednesday night.

-Marconi sought support — which he got in a 5-to-0 selectmen’s vote — for a joint action with Newtown seeking a PURA investigation of Eversource’s response to Tropical Storm Isaias, with the two towns as intervening parties.
+Marconi was seeking support — which he got in a 5-to-0 Board of Selectmen’s vote — for a joint action with Newtown to push PURA for an investigation of the Eversource’s response to Tropical Storm Isaias, with the two towns participating as intervening parties.

 “I think it’s important that the Board of Selectmen agree to move forward, that we’re united in this,” Marconi said.

-Ridgefield’s Office of Emergency Management said Friday that PURA responded by ordering Eversource to work with Ridgefield and Newtown officials to identify areas where “health and safety risk to residents is amplified by the power outage” and “prioritize power restoration efforts in these areas.”
+Ridgefield’s Office of Emergency Management said in release Friday that PURA had ordered Eversource to work with Ridgefield and Newtown officials to identify areas where “health and safety risk to residents is amplified by the power outage” and “prioritize power restoration efforts in these areas.”

-PURA also ordered Eversource to provide communities with “accurate, timely and consistent” information on restoration efforts following storms, Ridgefield’s emergency management office said.
+PURA also ordered Eversource to provide communities with “accurate, timely and consistent” information on restoration efforts following storms, in keeping with its long-standing emergency response plan, Ridgefield’s emergency management office said.

-Other municipalities have also reacted to Eversource’s storm response, including talk of lawsuits over outages that lasted from Aug.
+Other municipalities have reacted to Eversource’s storm response in various ways, including talk of lawsuits, as heated reaction to outages that lasted from Aug.
 4 to Aug.
-11.
+11 comes to a boil.

 “The Mayor of Danbury filed a legal suit for reimbursement of damages.
 We’ve been advised we should first file this,” Marconi told fellow selectmen Wednesday night.